Please contact trip leader in advance if you are planning to go on a field trip.

 Today

-Place: 150 Park Rd, Nottingham, PA 19362, 8:00 a.m.
+Place: 150 Park Rd., Nottingham, PA 8:00 a.m.

 Leader: John Mercer (484-459-2062, mercer1135@aol.com), Patty & John Werth (pattyww@comcast.net)

-Nottingham County Park protects a globally rare ecosystem comprised of serpentine rock, oak-pine barrens, savannahs, prairies, and many unique plants, which in turn harbor a wide variety of birds, some of which reliably breed here but very few other places in the county.
+Note: Nottingham County Park protects a globally rare ecosystem comprised of serpentine rock, oak-pine barrens, savannahs, prairies and many unique plants, which in turn harbor a wide variety of birds, some of which reliably breed here but very few other places in the county.
 This walk will cover 1-2 miles on gently sloping natural surface trails and will last approximately 2-3 hours.
 Modern restrooms are available on site at the park office.
 This field trip is a collaboration between WCBC and Valley Forge Audubon Society.

 Directions: Turn left as you enter the park.
 We will meet in the first large parking area just beyond the park office.